DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 * no long term use yet
 * no gpu, so no experience with hw transcoding
-* media files are stored and shared on trunas scale VM and mounted to the docker host using systemd mounts, instead of fstab or autofs.
+* media files are stored and shared on trunas scale VM and mounted directly on the docker host using [systemd mounts](https://forum.manjaro.org/t/root-tip-systemd-mount-unit-samples/1191), instead of fstab or autofs.

   `/etc/systemd/system/mnt-bigdisk.mount`